Dinaric Alps: Rivers in Dinaric karst

 The most extensive example of limestone mountains in Europe are those of the Karst of the Dinaric Alps.
-Here, all the characteristic features are encountered again and again as one travels through this wild and underpopulated country.
+Here, all the characteristic features are encountered again and again as one travels through this wild and thinly populated country.
 Limestone is a very porous rock, yet very hard and resistant to erosion.
 Water is the most important corrosive force, dissolving the limestone by chemical action of its natural acidity.
 As it percolates down through cracks in the limestone it opens up fissures and channels, often of considerable depth, so that whole systems of underground drainage develop.
 During subsequent millennia these work deeper, leaving in their wake enormous waterless caverns, sinkholes and grottoes and forming underground labyrinths of channels and shafts.
 The roofs of some of these caverns may eventually fall in, to produce great perpendicular-sided gorges, exposing the surface to the water once more.

 The Dinaric rivers carved many canyons characteristic for Dinaric Alps, and in particular karst.
 Among the largest and most well known are the Neretva, the Rakitnica, the Prača, the Drina, the Sutjeska, the Vrbas, the Ugar, the Piva, the Tara, the Komarnica, the Morača, the Cem/Ciijevna, the Lim, and the Drin.

 Only along the Dinaric gorges is communication possible across the Karst, and roads and railways tunnel through precipitous cliffs and traverse narrow ledges above roaring torrents.
 A number of springs and rivers rise in the Dinaric range, including Jadro Spring noted for having been the source of water for Diocletian's Palace at Split.
 At the same time, the purity of these rocks is such that the rivers are crystal clear, and there is little soil-making residue.
 Water quality testing of the Jadro River, for example, indicates the low pollutant levels present.
 Rock faces are often bare of vegetation and glaring white, but what little soil there is may collect in the hollows and support lush lime-tolerant vegetation, or yield narrow strips of cultivation.